Mount Bernacci: Infrastructure

 A wind farm project has also been announced for construction on top of the mountain, which is estimated to generate 71.40 megawatts of electricity.

 Mythology

-This mountain was referred to as Mount Hantik in the Bikolano epic Ibalong.
-According to the epic, the mountain was named after a large species of ants known as the Hantiks (Oecophylla smaragdina).
-The ants are thought to have lived in the Kalupnitan Caves (now Colapnitan) on this mountain, where Handyong drove and buried alive the crafty, sweet-voiced serpents who pretended to be charming maidens.
-The epic also claims that Mount Hantik, along with Mount Kulasi (now Colasi Peak) and Mount Isarog, erupted 4,500 years ago.
-The mountain may have possibly collapsed after the eruption, creating the smaller Mount Bernacci.
+The mountain, along with the nearby cave system, was referred to as Mount Hantik in the Bikolano epic Ibalong.
+The name derives from a large species of ants, the Oecophylla smaragdina inhabiting the caves, where Handyong drove and buried alive the cunning serpents that disguised themselves as maidens.
+The epic also recounts that Mount Hantik, together with Mount Kulasi (now Colasi Peak) and Isarog, erupted around 4,500 years ago.

+According to oral folklore, the summit of the mountain was thought to contain a massive lagoon, which fed tributaries and helped sustain the flow of the Bicol River, underscoring the mountain’s cultural and ecological significance.

 Incidents

 On March 8, 1965, a Filipinas Orient Airways Douglas DC-3A crashed and burned in the slope of Mount Bernacci, as it was approaching Naga Airport.
 The total fatalities were 10, including 3 crew members.